In England, 81% of all drugs in primary care are already prescribed generically, generating significant savings for the NHS.

-The dashboard draws on patient-level prescribing data and the analytical flexibility of the latest version of ePACT to highlight relevant variation in a way that will help prescribers and medicines optimisation leads to target further improvement activity more efficiently than has previously been possible from the Potential Generic Savings report that has been available via the NHSBSA’s Information Services Portal (ISP).
+The dashboard draws on patient-level prescribing data and the analytical flexibility of the latest version of ePACT to highlight relevant variation in a way that will help prescribers and medicines optimisation leads to target further improvement activity more efficiently than has previously been possible from the potential generic savings report that has been available using our Information Services Portal (ISP).

 The data underlying the dashboard will be refreshed on a quarterly basis.

 If it were clinically appropriate for all of these medicines to be prescribed generically, a national total of £17.9m could be released for reinvestment in the NHS.

 If generic prescribing rates for these medicines in every CCG matched the average of their best five comparable CCGs, a national total of £4.2m could be released for other patient care.

 Key benefits to CCGs and GP practices include:

 - better value care for patients, releasing resources for investment in other aspects of patient care